-Elder Financial Abuse Lawyer Philadelphia
+Philadelphia Elder Financial Abuse Lawyer

 The dangers to underreporting or not having a national policy as to curb elder abuse is that the abuse is allowed to go occur just behind closed doors.
 The National Adult Protective Services Association (“NAPSA”) estimates that financial exploitation comprises approximately 13 percent of the reported allegations that the group investigates.
 Often financial exploitation become coupled with neglect or abuse and is referred to as a hybrid financial exploitation.
 The less independent the elder is and the more that the elder depends on another party for every day functions, the greater the chances of a hybrid financial exploitation.

 Some warning signs that indicate elder financial abuse is occurring are dramatic changes in an individual’s finances, inappropriate banking activity such as large cash withdrawals or checks made out to cash.
 Expensive gifts made from the elder to the caretaker.
 As well as legal documents signed when the elder is incapable of competently signing, most often seen in the Power of Attorney being assigned when the elder lacks mental capacity to do so.
 Isolating an elder by a caregiver or not allowing a nursing home resident to have guests or speak with them in private are tale tell signs that something is amiss.
 Isolation prevents the elder’s other social circles from realizing the elder’s deteriorating state of being.

-Contact a Philadelphia Nursing Home Abuse Attorney
+Contact a Philadelphia Elder Financial Abuse Attorney

 If you or a loved one was sustained injuries that resulted from elder abuse or neglect the Philadelphia based law firm may be able to help you recover just compensation.
 In order to determine whether you have grounds for a case, please contact us online or call 1 800 7 LEGAL 7 for a Free Case Evaluation